When the time of the year that calls for sweaters and football rolls around, most people are thinking about pumpkins and other fun fall events.

 4. Upscaled Reindeer

-The author over at Project Nursery came up with this cute idea that uses some of the same ideas from number three, but just kicks it up a notch.
+The author at Project Nursery came up with this cute idea that uses some of the same ideas from number 3 but just kicks it up a notch.

 5. Keeping with the Theme- Melted Snowman Hot Chocolate